-&lt;sup>1 Quote from immediateannuities.com 12/22/22.
+1 Minnesota Mutual Life Insurance Company as of Jan 21, 2011.
+Male, age 70, lifetime monthly payments.
 Lifetime payment guarantee is based on the claims-paying ability of the insurance company.
 Individual insurance companies may use a different assumption as to life expectancy and assumed interest rate in calculating their annuity payments.
 The payments in the example above are calculated on the life expectancy of the annuitant.
 The payments shown above are not subject to mortality fees, administrative charges, or other expenses.
 However, actuarial calculations, life expectancy assumptions, and interests rates can vary from insurer to insurer.

-&lt;sup>2 For 2023, the 22% marginal tax rate applies to single taxpayers with incomes between \$44,725 to \$95,375 and married taxpayers filing jointly with incomes between \$89,450 to \$190,750.
-Your results will vary based upon your income level.
+2 The 25% federal income tax rate in 2011 applies to single taxpayers with incomes between \$34,500, and \$83,600 and married taxpayers with incomes between \$69,000 and \$139,350.
+1139,139,350.
+State income taxes may also apply, which vary from state to state.
+Your results will vary, based upon your income level.
 The amount excluded from federal income tax is based upon a calculation that compares the premium payment (\$250,000) to the total annuity payments expected over taxpayer's lifetime.
-The total anticipated payments for a 70-year old male is \$287,664 based upon a 13-year life expectancy as per CDC life expectancy https://www.cdc.gov/nchs/data/nvsr/nvsr71/o1.pdf, Table 2.
-Of this, \$250,000 payment, 87% will not be subject to federal income taxes (\$250,000/\$287,664).
-Payments beyond the annuitant's lifetime are fully taxable as ordinary income.
+The total anticipated payments for a 70-year old male is \$340,224 based upon a 16-year life expectancy set forth in IRS Publication 590.
+Of this, about 73% % will not be subject to federal income taxes (\$250,000/\$340,224).